-Matchboard makes contact centre or call centre outsourcing easy: use our free tool to enter your needs, and quickly connect with a shortlist of suitable call centres to help.
+Matchboard makes Australian call centre or offshore contact centre services easy: use our free tool to enter your needs, and quickly connect with a shortlist of suitable call centres to help.
 You can specify all your requirements, from location and size, to industry experience and service offerings.
 Some outsourcers are strong in telemarketing, others specialise in customer service, surveys or collections.
 Matchboard makes it easy to find the right call centre outsourcing companies for your needs through our quick, targeted questionnaires – just click here to get started, and you’ll be speaking with outsourcers who match your exact criteria in no time.

 When it comes to location, there is no one size fits all.
-Some companies are willing to pay a premium price for an Australian CBD location next door, others are happy to “near-shore” to New Zealand (where the accent and culture and similar, but costs are approximately 25% less), and yet others value the (30-50%) cost advantages of offshore locations, ranging from the Philippines and India, to South Africa and Fiji.
-Factors which should drive your decision on where to run your call centre outsourcing from include:
+Some companies are willing to pay a premium price for an Australian call centre location with a CBD next door, others are happy to “near-shore” to New Zealand (where the accent and culture and similar, but costs are approximately 25% less), and yet others value the (30-50%) cost advantages of offshore locations, ranging from a call centre in the Philippines or India to South Africa and Fiji.
+Factors that should drive your decision on where to run your call centre outsourcing from include:

 - volume of calls